FrozenRidge/mongolab-meteor-leadcapture-app/README.md

 This can then be run just like a normal Node.JS app (`npm install`, `npm start`).
-A MongoLab database can be used by creating a database at http://mongolab.com and setting the environment variable MONGODB_URI to the MongoDB URI provided by MongoLab.
+A MongoLab database can be used by creating a database at http://mongolab.com and setting the environment variable MONGO_URL to the MongoDB URI provided by MongoLab.
 Sandbox plans that give you .5GB of storage are free.